openshift/enhancements/enhancements/network/bgp-overview.md

 running keepalived to manage a VIP (Virtual IP address) must reside on the same L2 segment since ARP (IPv4) or NDP (IPv6) is used to announce the new location of the VIP when it moves to a new Node.

+### Avoid any Hard Requirements on BGP

+Any use of BGP in OpenShift should remain optional.
+We have some customers that do not want to use BGP at all, either for some technical or policy reason.
+We may explore using it to add optional features, but it should not be required for any OpenShift clusters.

+For example, we are considering [adding MetalLB][3] to OpenShift to support Services of `type=LoadBalancer`.
+While MetalLB can use BGP, it also has an alternative `layer2` mode that can provide the same functionality, though with a different set of limitations.

 ## BGP Resources